binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 You can think of this as taking a WAF one step closer to your application, in fact, integrating it with your application and augmenting your application with logic to detect and respond to threats.

 [AppSensor](http://appsensor.org/) brings detection -> prevention to the domain level.
 Most applications today just absorb attacks, then tip over.
-I have heard so many times that we want our applications to fail securely when they receive bad input
+I have heard so many times that we want our applications to fail securely when they receive bad input.
 We don't want them to fail at all in production, but rather defend themselves.

 Technically AppSensor is not a WAF because the concepts are used to shape your application logic.